When Is My Tax Return Due?

-It's April 15, the traditional tax deadline day in the US.
-However, since it's also the Emancipation Day holiday in Washington, DC, tax day has been pushed back until Monday, April 18, this year.
+You're not late on your taxes yet.
+Since Friday was Emancipation Day in Washington, DC, tax day has been pushed back until Monday, April 18 this year.
 If you haven't filed your 2021 tax return yet, it's time to grab your W-2 or 1099 forms and get started, or consider filing a tax extension.

 Most state income tax returns are also due on April 18, although a handful of states have different deadlines.
 And, of course, some states don't require you to file income taxes at all.